Huegoxaga/notes/music/logic-pro.md

   - `Z` auto zoom
   - Hold `Command` resize all track header to the same size
 - Select a track header and press `delete` to delete
-- MIDI tracks can be quantized by selecting `Quantize` option in the `Region` section on the Inspector Panel
+- Tracks can be quantized by selecting `Quantize` option or change pitch or add fade in or fade out(more) in the `Region` section on the Inspector Panel
   - Quantization adjust the note length to fit the specified unit note length
+  - Audio track need to enable `Flex Time` first
+  - Drag the content under `Transpose` and `Fine Tune` to change the pitch
 - One of the following panel can be opened at the bottom for selected track
   - Press `B` to open the Smart Control panel
   - Press `E` to open the Editor panel